 The trek has a reputation for being harder than the Inca trail.
 The first 2 days are at serious altitude.
 I really cannot stress this enough – acclimatise!
 That means, stay in Cusco at least 3 days before the trek.
 Some people skip this because they are short on time, but altitude sickness is serious and can ruin your trek.
 Altitude sickness is also a random beast, in that your physical fitness is not a factor.
 It can affect anyone at any time, the only proven way to reduce your chances of getting it are to reach altitude as slow as possible.
 The trek is also long, with lots of steep uphills and downhills.
 The second day can be as much as 9 hours of walking.
 As someone who has a very physical job (Dive Instructor), and occasionally runs, I found it pretty difficult.
 Doing a shorter trek beforehand, such as Colca Canyon, can also help.

 There are two main seasons for trekking around Cusco.
-Dry seasons runs roughly from mid april to the start of October.
+Dry seasons runs roughly from mid April to the start of October.
 Wet season starts mid October until the end of March.
 Whilst dry season is favourable, you may find it more expensive and crowded on the trails, with May to September being the busiest.
 I personally would perhaps recommend the shoulder months of October or April, but you could be risking a lot of rain.
-January is usually the worst month to trek Salkantay.
+January is usually the worst month to trek Salkantay to Machu Picchu.

 How much will it cost?

-Before I left for Peru, I did a check online of Salkantay prices, and prices started around $400 USD.
+Before I left for Peru, I did a check online of prices for the Salkantay to Machu Picchu trek, and prices started around $400 USD.
 However, a cousin of mine went earlier in the year and told me to book on arrival at Cusco for better prices.
-I really would recommend doing this, unless you are on a really tight schedule and need specific dates.
+I would recommend doing this, unless you are on a really tight schedule and need specific dates.

 I had originally wanted to trek Salkantay without a tour, but after looking into it further, I decided against it.
-If you already have camping equipment with you, then it seems like a good choice. however, once I had rented equipment, I didn’t think it would actually work out much cheaper.
+If you already have camping equipment with you, then it seems like a good choice.
+However, once I factored in the cost of renting equipment, I didn’t think it would actually work out much cheaper.

 Once in Cusco, I started looking literally the day before I wanted to depart.
 Some agencies actually had signs outside advertising cheap treks, and no where that I checked was full.
 After looking around the town, I found prices that ranged from $160USD to $440USD per person.
 Which brings me to my next point…